-one of several available P7500 probe tips that are well-suited to memory applications.
-These "micro-coax" tips provide a cost-effective solution for situations where multiple tips must be soldered and left in place, while offering excellent signal fidelity for testing the latest set of SDRAM memory interface specifications.
+Tektronix has developed a selection of probing solutions that are designed specially for this type of application.
+The P7500 series probes, with bandwidths from 4 GHz to 20 GHz, are the models of choice for memory applications.
+Figure 2 illustrates one of several available P7500 probe tips that are well-suited to memory applications.
+These "micro-coax" tips provide a cost-effective solution for situations where multiple tips must be soldered and left in place, while offering excellent signal fidelity and bandwidth up to 4 GHz, more than sufficient for testing memory devices up to DDR3 @ 1600 MT/s.

-Figure 4.
+Figure 3.
 P7500 TriMode tip connections.

 Another advantage of the P7500 probes for memory applications is their patented TriMode® feature.
 This unique feature allows the probe to measure either differentially between + and - , or single-ended between signal and ground.
-Using three solder connections at the probe tip, the user then has the ability to switch between differential and singleended modes using control buttons on the probe or menu commands on the oscilloscope.
+Using three solder connections at the probe tip, the user then has the ability to switch between differential and single-ended modes using control buttons on the probe or menu commands on the oscilloscope.
 One example of how this can be useful for memory applications is the technique of soldering the probe's + connection to a single-ended data or address line, and soldering the probe's - connection to another adjacent line.
 The user can then easily measure either of these two signals using one probe, by switching the probe between its two single-ended measurement modes.

 There are, however, many situations where signal access through back-side vias may not be an option.
-Designs using embedded memory or package on package configurations used in many of the consumer applications as well as smart phone may not provide the the luxury of available board space on the back side opposite the memory components.
+Designs using embedded memory may not have the luxury of available board space on the back side opposite the memory components.
 Even many standard DIMM's now have memory components back-to-back on both sides of the board, to increase storage density.
 How can the test engineer get access to test points in this scenario?

-Fortunately, there are now probing solutions for even these situations.
-Tektronix has partnered with Nexus Technology, to develop memory component interposers for all popular memory standards and package types Interposers are available in different form factors targeted for specific applications.
-Based on the form factor the interposers can be grouped into the following types (Table 2).
+Fortunately, there are now probing solutions for even this situation.
+Tektronix has partnered with Nexus Technologies, Inc. to develop component interposers for all standard DDR3 and DDR2 memory devices.
 These interposers use a socket that solders down onto the target device in place of the memory component.
 The interposer, which has test points for probing, then snaps into place on the socket.
 The memory component then attaches to the top of the interposer.
+Figure 4 illustrates this "stacked" arrangement.